OpenLLM-Ro/lm-evaluation-harness/README.md

 ```

 ### Acknowledgement
 This repo benefits from [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
-Thanks for their wonderful works.
+We thank them for their wonderful work.